syntevo/docs/src/SmartGit/Manual/Integrations/JIRA.md

 ### Custom workflows

-For the detection of *resolvable* issues, SmartGit supports the common default JIRA workflows.
+For the detection of *resolvable* issues, SmartGit supports the common default Jira workflows.
 If you are using a custom workflow, you probably have to tell SmartGit about *resolvable* states, using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

 #### Note

-> SmartGit will only offer resolution of issues if your JIRA credentials
+> SmartGit will only offer resolution of issues if your Jira credentials
 > are properly configured.
-To ensure this, invoke **Select from JIRA** and
+To ensure this, invoke **Select from Jira** and
 > enter your credentials these.
 > You can completely disable this functionality using [low-level properties](../GUI/AdvancedSettings/System-Properties.md).

 ## Support for 'commit.template'

-The JIRA integration will honor the Git `commit.template` configuration.
-The following keywords are substituted by the according JIRA issue attributes:
+The Jira integration will honor the Git `commit.template` configuration.
+The following keywords are substituted by the according Jira issue attributes:

 - `%BUGID%`
 - `%BUGSUMMARY%`